 There is often confusion between the meaning of the terms “cement” and “concrete”.
 A cement is a binder whereas concrete is the composite material resulting from the addition of cement to stone aggregates.
 Cement is sold to companies that make concrete.

 Geopolymer cement is often mixed up with alkali-activated slag developed since 1956 in Eastern Europe by G.V.
 Glukhovsky.
 Alkali-activation, which is generally performed with corrosive chemicals (see below User-friendly), is used for the making of concretes exclusively.
 The alkali-activated materials are not manufactured separately and not sold to third parties as commercial cements.
 On the opposite, geopolymer technology was from the start aimed at manufacturing binders and cements for various types of applications.
+A recent video stresses the major differences between alkali-activated materials and geopolymers, go to Why Alkali-Activated Materials are NOT Geopolymers ?

 In this section we are developing: